Cart

 • Your footrests are flipped down

-• The brake is working
+• The brake (OG and OG2) or brakes (XG) are working

 • There is air in the tires to the correct PSI range